From Your Home to the World: A Real-Talk Guide to Tech-Powered Businesses

 Hardware for the Modern Home Office:

-- High-Resolution Monitor: A large, high-resolution external monitor reduces eye strain and makes it easier to work with multiple windows open.
+- High-Resolution Monitor: A big external monitor is a non-negotiable for me.
+It reduces eye strain and makes juggling multiple tasks so much easier.

 Specialized Software and Services: